Vladimir May-Mayevsky

-Vladimir Zenonovich May-Mayevsky KCMG (Влади́мир Зено́нович Май-Мае́вский; - 30 November 1920) was a Russian military leader who was a general in the Imperial Russian Army and one of the leaders of the counterrevolutionary White movement during the Russian Civil War.
+Vladimir Zenonovich May-Mayevsky KCMG (Владимир Зенонович Май-Маевский; - 30 November 1920) was a Russian military leader who was a general in the Imperial Russian Army and one of the leaders of the counterrevolutionary White movement during the Russian Civil War.

 Biography

-According to Peter Kenez, V. Z. Mai-Maevskii was a complex figure.
+According to Peter Kenez, May-Mayevsky was a complex figure.
 He lived a dissolute life and his orgies brought ill-repute to the cause which he served.
 In territories under his control, terror and lawlessness reigned.
-His soldiers called him Kutuzov, not because of his style of leadership, but because of his appearance: he was fat and flabby and wore a pince-nez.
+His soldiers called him Kutuzov not because of his style of leadership but because of his appearance: he was fat and flabby and wore a pince-nez.
 He did not at all look like a soldier.
 Nevertheless, he was one of the ablest White military leaders."

 May-Mayevsky was born in 1867 to a family of minor gentry in Saint Petersburg.
 He entered military service in 1885, graduating from the Nikolaev Engineering Institute, serving as a lieutenant with the elite Izmailovsky Life Guards Regiment.
-He later graduated from the Nicholas General Staff Academy in 1896, and was promoted to a captain of General Staff.
+He graduated from the Nicholas General Staff Academy in 1896 and was promoted to captain of the General Staff.

 During the Russo-Japanese War, May-Mayevsky was promoted to the rank of colonel and commanded the 1st Guards Corps, which he continued to command in the First World War, when he was promoted to the rank of major general.
-He was awarded the Order of St. George (4th class) and Golden Sword of St. George in 1915, and the Cross of St. George in 1917.
+In 1915, he was awarded the Order of St. George (4th class) and the Golden Sword of St. George in 1915; later, in 1917, the Cross of St. George followed.

-At the time of the Russian Revolution of 1917 May-Mayevsky was still in charge of the 1st Guard Corps.
+At the time of the Russian Revolution of 1917, May-Mayevsky was still in charge of the 1st Guard Corps.
 Although his obese appearance was distinctly unmilitary, he had military talent and a reputation for calm bravery and quick decisive action.